Lazap-Development/Lazap/README.md

 </h1>

 <p align="center">
-  Lazap, a lightweight cross-platform launcher <br>
+  Lazap, a lightweight cross-platform game launcher <br>
   All your games at one library with a modernist look and experience.
 </p>